rwang-z/STModule/vignette/STModule_tutorial.md

 &nbsp;

-Example of applying the tissue modules to the Slide-seqV2 MOB data:
+Example of applying the tissue modules to the Slide-seqV2 MOB data (using the GPU version of STModule):

 ```r
 source('STModule.r')